ARPA-SIMC/dballe/doc/fapi_reference.md

 Parameters:

 * `handle`: Handle to a DB-All.e session
-* `parameter`: Contains the ID of the parameter retrieved by this fetch
+* `parameter`: Contains the variable code of the parameter retrieved by this fetch

 Return value: